CULVER DART MODEL G

 Key Takeaways:

-• The Dart Model G was a two-seat light cabin monoplane designed by Al Mooney, with its production history involving several companies including Lambert Aircraft Corp., Dart Manufacturing Corp., and ultimately Culver Aircraft, starting in 1938.
+• The Dart Model G was a two-seat light cabin monoplane designed by Al Mooney, originally produced as the Lambert Monosport and later by Dart Manufacturing Corp. and Culver Aircraft, with production starting in 1938.

-• It featured mixed construction with welded steel tube fuselages and wooden wings, providing side-by-side seating with dual controls.
+• It featured mixed construction with a welded steel tube fuselage and wooden wings, accommodating two passengers side-by-side with dual controls.

 See a mistake?
 Contact us.